ISO 11608-1, ISO 11608-2, ISO 11608-3 Testing of pen injectors / insulin pensalso referenced in USP 1382 and USP 382

 The testing system can perform these tests to check the pen's mechanical function without the drug.
 Along with force and torque, it measures the activation force with the utmost precision.
 When testing filled pens, an integrated high-resolution scale is used to measure the dosing accuracy to DIN EN ISO 11608-1.

-Together with an automated testing system, the zwickiLine materials testing machine with integrated torsion drive is a safe and cost-effective solution for testing insulin pens.
+Performing a test on insulin pens using an automated testing system together with the zwickiLine materials testing machine with integrated torsion drive ensures reliable and cost-effective test results .
 Only one test fixture is needed to check a variety of insulin pen functions.
 This system allows you to measure the dosage setting, actuation force, glide force, and specified dosage in one continuous process.
 You can modify and combine the test methods of both test axes to suit your testing needs.
-The roboTest R handling system is responsible for automated specimen feeding.
+The robotic testing system roboTest R is responsible for automated specimen feeding.

 testXpert III together with the Expanded Traceability option to FDA 21 CFR Part 11 make it possible to create documentation for the testing process that is complete and tamper proof.

 Videos on testing pen injectors / insulin pens to ISO 11608

 If you are looking for the optimal solution for each of your requirements, please contact our industry experts.

 Traceable, tamper-proof test results in accordance with FDA 21 CFR Part 11Traceable tamper-proof test results